-Sociology students are also encouraged to pursue internships placements for credit towards the major.
+Sociology students are also encouraged to pursue internship placements for credit toward the major.
 Data show that sociology students who take part in internships have enriched learning experiences and find it much easier to find employment later.

 Sociology students have completed internships with:

 - Allied Arts

 - Bellingham Police Department